 I wasn't sure what to expect from this flick but since there was a nice cast, I thought I should give it a try anyway.
-The usual complain concerning this movie would be that the whole thing is too sentimental, syrupy and not really realistic.
-Personally, I thought the main issue was that there were too many characters and too many sub-plots (the main character has killed her mother when she was 4 years old, she then ran away from her violent father, you have also some racial issues, the civil rights movement, some mental illness, 2 love stories including one interracial, some religious stuff, some honey making and I'm probably forgetting a few things...).
+The usual complain concerning this movie would be that the whole thing was too sentimental, syrupy and not really realistic.
+Personally, I thought the main issue was that there were too many characters and too many sub-plots involved (the main character has killed her mother when she was 4 years old, she then ran away from her violent father, you have also some racial issues, the civil rights movement, some mental illness, 2 love stories including one interracial, some religious stuff, some honey making and I'm probably forgetting a few things...).
 Some of it was actually pretty good but it was just way too much and the whole thing was eventually rather unsatisfying.
-Still, there were many good things about this flick, especially the cast which was pretty good (Dakota Fanning, Queen Latifah, Alicia Keys, Sophie Okonedo, Jennifer Hudson, Paul Bettany).
-I wasn't so sure about Okonedo but Alicia Keys was really impressive and it's too bad her character didn't get more time and space.
-Dakota Fanning was also really good, she was just an amazing professional, at such a young age.
-To conclude, in spite of its flaws, it remains a well made drama and it is definitely worth a look, especially if you like the genre.
+Still, there was some good stuff as well, I especially enjoyed the cast which was pretty good (Dakota Fanning, Queen Latifah, Alicia Keys, Sophie Okonedo, Jennifer Hudson, Paul Bettany).
+I wasn't so sure about Okonedo but Alicia Keys was really impressive and it's too bad her character didn't get more screentime.
+Dakota Fanning was also really good and she was such an amazing professional, already at such a young age.
+To conclude, in spite of its flaws, it remains a well made drama and I think it is worth a look, especially if you like the genre.